CCBDA-UPC/Assignments-2025/Lab07.md

 The `JsonFormatter` class is a new custom formatter that generates log records in JSON format rather than simple string-based logs.
 This formatter is used by the "elk" log handler, which integrates with the ELK (Elasticsearch, Logstash, Kibana) stack for log management.
-Please open the `settings.py` and add the formatter, hander and replace the "file" and "s3" existing handlers by "elk" as shown below.
+Please open the `settings.py` and add the formatter, hander and restructure the log ingestion sending `django.server` messages to "s3" and `django` to "elk".

 ```python
 LOGGING = {